Links to Other Pages

 Family

-Church of the Resurrection: The church where Dad is the head pastor.
-The site is undergoing some redesign efforts, but it is accessible.
-You can read a lot of stuff here.
-There is some info on what the church does (and does not) believe, general info about the church and church services, links to other good pages and a lot more.
-There is also a link to RezNet, the youth group's site, but it may be currently unavailable.
+Resurrection Anglican Church: The church where Dad is the head pastor.
+There's some info on what the church does (and does not) believe, general info about the church and church services, links to other good pages, and more.

 Schools / Colleges

-College of DuPage: Everyone, including myself, has days when they wouldn't mind hearing that their school vanished without a trace (a la The Twilight Zone), but COD is a pretty good undergraduate college.
+College of DuPage: I think everyone has days when they wouldn't mind hearing that their school vanished without a trace, but COD is a quite-good two-year college.
 Some of the best instructors I've met teach there, and it's inexpensive.
 There's a lot to see on the site, including some faculty members' individual homepages.

 Random and Miscellaneous